 These herbs in German are borretsch, kerbel, kresse, petersilie, pimpinelle, sauerampfer und schnittlauch (borage, chervil, cress, parsley, salad burnet, sorrel, and chives).
 Some of these herbs are difficult to find outside of Germany.
-You may become adept at gathering the herbs wild, or there are several seed companies that sell the stranger seeds, like borage and pimpernel (salad burnet).
+You may become adept at gathering the herbs wild, or several seed companies sell the more unknown seeds, like borage and pimpernel (salad burnet).

 This sauce is served cold over hard-cooked eggs or hot boiled potatoes.

-10 to 12 ounces fresh herbs (roughly equal amounts of parsley, cress, chives, borage, salad burnet, sorrel, chervil)
+10 to 12 ounces fresh herbs, such as parsley, cress, chives, borage, salad burnet, sorrel, or chervil

-- In a medium bowl, mash the egg yolks with the oil and mix to form a smooth paste.
+In a medium bowl, mash egg yolks with oil and mix to form a smooth paste.
 Add a teaspoon or two of lemon juice.

-- Mix in the quark, yogurt, and sour cream.
-Add the herbs and then season to taste with pepper, salt, and lemon juice.
+Mix in quark, yogurt, and sour cream.
+Add herbs and then season to taste with pepper, salt, and lemon juice.

 - Try using this sauce as a bread dip or salad dressing.